xyluo25/pyufunc/README.md

 Let pyufunc take care of the repetitive tasks while you focus on building remarkable Python applications.
 Empower your projects with the efficiency and elegance that comes with pyufunc - your all-inclusive Python utility toolkit.
 Happy coding!

-🚀️ **No Extra dependencies will be installed to your environment unless use some functions that need certain dependency, the function will automatically install required package when you run the function.**
+🚀️ **No Extra dependencies will be installed to your environment unless use of functions that need certain dependency, the function will automatically install required package when you run it.**

 ## Existing Utility Functions Categorized by Functionality